Erik142/vault-op-autounseal/README.md

 | ONEPASSWORD_TOKEN | "" | The 1Password Connect Token |
 | ONEPASSWORD_HOSTNAME | op-connect.svc.cluster.local | The hostname of the 1Password Connect server |
 | VAULT_NAMESPACE | vault | The namespace of the Vault server StatefulSet |

 <br/>
 <br/>

-Download the manifest file, customize the environment variables, and apply it to the Kubernetes cluster:
+In this case, download the manifest file, customize the environment variables, and apply it to the Kubernetes cluster:

 ```sh
 kubectl apply -f ./deployment.yaml